sharkwouter/vaporos-buster/README.md

 SteamOS hasn't been updated to make use of the new features offered by new Debian releases.
 That's why I'm porting the SteamOS experience to the latest Debian release, Debian Buster.
 I call it VaporOS Buster.

+Because of issues with Steam which I wasn't able to fix after multiple days of troubleshooting, I have discontinued this project.
+I have released the last version I've build, which can be found on [the releases page](https://github.com/sharkwouter/vaporos-buster/releases).
+Currently Steam doesn't launch correctly, let me know if you find what is causing it.
+Meanwhile, I will keep the repository up with all the package sources.

 # Features

 VaporOS Buster offers the following features: